The Force Is Strong with This One

 - Judai gains this power in Season 4 of Yu-Gi-Oh!
 GX.
 His spirit partner Winged Kuriboh seems to possess it from the beginning.

 - Most ninjas in Naruto can feel the chakra of others while fighting them up close, but the ability to detect and gauge it from a distance is very rare.
 Karin, Fu, Ao, and C are some examples.
 Karin has also shown to use it to become a Living Lie Detector and can hide her chakra from other sensors (but can't sense herself when doing this), but it's unknown if anyone else can.
+Most of them also showed the ability to tell when someone else was sensing their chakra.

 - Sage Mode also grants it's user the ability to sense chakra from a distance, likely because the power involves controlling the natural chakra around him.